WeblateOrg/weblate/docs/admin/install.rst

 This is known to happen with Azure Database for PostgreSQL, but it's not limited to this environment.
 Please set ``ALTER_ROLE`` to change name of the role Weblate should alter during the database migration.

+Persistent connections improve Weblate responsiveness, but might require more resources for the database server.
+Please consult :setting:`django:CONN_MAX_AGE` and :ref:`django:persistent-database-connections` for more info.

 .. _mysql: